 4. Which personal data do we collect and further process

-In order to carry out this processing operation unit 01, "Strategy, governance and internal control" of the Publications Office collects any data that you provide us with and which is subject to your request for anonymization.
+In order to carry out this processing operation unit 01, "Strategy, governance and internal control" of the Publications Office collects any data that you provide us with and which is subject to your request.
 This is typically: